 Kubernetes and OpenShift are two of the most known container orchestration platforms.
-However, comparing Kubernetes to OpenShift can sometimes lead to confusion because Kubernetes is an integral element of OpenShift.
-This article reviews the most critical differences between OpenShift and Kubernetes, including deployment options, security, networking, and more.
+However, comparing the two platforms can sometimes lead to confusion because Kubernetes is an integral element of OpenShift.
+This article reviews the most critical differences between them, including deployment options, security, networking, and more.

 Kubernetes (K8S) is an open-source platform for containerized application deployment, automation, management, and scaling.
 Kubernetes groups containers into logical clusters for easy management and discovery.
 K8S can operate both in cloud and on-premise environments, including hybrid clouds.
 Key features of Kubernetes include: